The vegetable dish that took Manhattan by storm.

 ABC Kitchen is still a trendy, well-loved watering hole from Jean-Georges Vongerichten, populated mostly by well-heeled, wellness-focused Manhattanites seeking nourishing, organic-seasonal-local fare.
 Founding executive chef Dan Kluger is no longer in the kitchen, but the carrot dish remains.

-Next, the flavor.
 The carrots are “marinated” in an earthy, garlicky sauce with coriander, and dressed with citrus that roasted along with the carrots.
-The result is a flavorful salty, citrus flavor.
+The result is a flavorful salty, citrus flavor that is further complemented with the tang of crème fraîche or Greek yogurt.

-Finally, texture.
-Soft carrots, avocado, and dollops of crème fraîche or sour cream get complemented with some crunchy seeds, sprouts, and seeds.
+Soft carrots, avocado, and dollops of crème fraîche, sour cream, or Greek yogurt get combined with with some crunchy seeds and sprouts.
 The finished roasted carrot dish looks almost too gorgeous to eat.
 But eat it anyway.

-- This can be served as individual plated salads for three or four people, but I like to serve it on one serving platter as a family-style side.
+- This roasted carrot recipe can be served as individual plated salads for three or four people, but I like to serve it on one serving platter as a family-style side.
 You can double this recipe as well.

 - This recipe is not hard, but it is a little more time consuming.
 This is by virtue of both boiling and roasting the carrots.
 No big deal, though.
 While the carrots are boiling, prep the other components.
 Then, while the carrots roast, you can do some cleanup.